E1, E2 and E3

 According to the EMP Commission Executive Report of 2004, "In general, it would not be an issue for critical infrastructure systems since they have existing protective measures for defense against occasional lightning strikes.
 The most significant risk is synergistic, because the E2 component follows a small fraction of a second after the first component's insult, which has the ability to impair or destroy many protective and control features.
 The energy associated with the second component thus may be allowed to pass into and damage systems."3

 Because of the similarity between solar-induced geomagnetic storms and nuclear E3, it has become common to refer to solar-induced geomagnetic storms as "solar EMP."
 At ground level, however, "solar EMP" is NOT known to produce an E1 or E2 component.
+The phrase "solar EMP" has caused a huge amount of confusion in the general public.

 1. Electromagnetic compatibility (EMC) -- Part 2: Environment -- Section 9: Description of HEMP environment -- Radiated disturbance.
 Basic EMC publication, IEC 61000-2-9